Slip and Fall Accidents

 • Weather conditions (if the accident occurred outdoors)

-Taking pictures of the hazard and the scene of the accident can be crucial to a slip-and-fall injury claim.
-Usually, it is a store or business’s policy to require an accident report – it is not mandated by law.
-No matter what the store’s policy is, however, completing a timely accident report and taking pictures is the most beneficial for all involved parties.
+• Accident or incident report: Usually, it is a store or business's policy to require an accident report be made concerning this incident – it is not mandated by law.
+No matter what the store's policy is, however, completing a timely accident report and taking pictures is the most beneficial for all involved parties, but be careful not to provide incorrect or other information which may hurt your case.